Kim Yu-sin: Legacy

-Today, Gim Yu-Sin is remembered by Koreans as one of the greatest generals in Korean history.
+Today, Kim Yu-sin is remembered by Koreans as one of the greatest generals in Korean history.
 His ultimate legacy is the first unification of the Korean nation.
-One of his ten children, his second son Gim Won-sul, became a general during the time of King Munmu of Silla, and he was essential in unifying Silla.
+One of his ten children, his second son Kim Won-sul, became a general during the reign of King Munmu and was essential in unifying Silla.

-Jincheon Gilsangsa is a shrine dedicated to his portrait in Jincheon-eup, Jincheon-gun, Chungcheongbuk-do.
+Jincheon Gilsangsa is a shrine dedicated to his portrait in Jincheon-eup, Jincheon-gun, North Chungcheong Province.